 - Are food and drinks provided?
-Do you have to bring your food and drinks?
+Do you have to bring your own food and drinks?

 - Is there anything else you need to bring for your shifts?
-For example, volunteers at The Fringe are necessary to have their volunteer pass on them at all times, including when you are buying tickets or seeing a show.
+For example, volunteers at The Fringe needed to have their volunteers pass on them at all times, including when buying tickets or seeing a show.

-- What are the perks for volunteering?
+- What are the perks of volunteering?
 If you want to see a free show for volunteering, then you should make sure that this is possible before you sign up.

 Have you volunteered to see a show for free?